In power semiconductors, size matters.

 From mobile phones to laptop computers, electronic devices are getting smaller and more portable.

-With True GaN™, the power supply system can be small, lightweight, and portable too.
+With Vertical GaN™, the power supply system can be small, lightweight, and portable too.

-To understand how we make True GaN™ so small,
+To understand how we make Vertical GaN™ so small,

 we need to dive down to the atomic level.